flpm/oak/output/lists/subjects.md

     name: about Reading
     title: 'Theme: Reading'
     subtitle: Books about reading, including critical reading and literature analysis
-    description: 'I have 2 books about Reading in my bookshelf.
+    description: 'I have 2 books about Reading in my personal library.

       ### Titles: